boobo94/boobo94.github.io/_posts/2021/12/2021-12-07-update-nginx-ami-linux.md

 layout: post
 ---

-Today I decided to show you how to update nginx version on AMI Linux
+Today I decided to show you how to update Nginx version on AMI Linux

 ## Check current version